wanzi-wang/graspp_2025s_fintech/README.md

 # Research Question (Tentative)
 To what extent is having a digital presence linked with improvements in financial inclusion and outcomes among the agricultural poor?

+# Dataset

 # Our lovely Team Member (alphabetical order)
-Heeyoung kwon\n
+- Heeyoung kwon
-Isabela Paredes\n
+- Isabela Paredes
-Nakada Shunichi\n
+- Nakada Shunichi
-Rachel Ho\n
+- Rachel Ho
-Wanzi Wang
+- Wanzi Wang